 |Title:||Head Men's Basketball Coach|

-Steve Hardin is in his second season as the head men’s basketball coach at Lees-McRae College after serving as an assistant on the Bobcat bench for the previous two years.
+Steve Hardin is in his third season as the head men’s basketball coach at Lees-McRae College.

 Up tempo is a good term to describe Lees-McRae Head Coach Steven Hardin on and off the court.
 He has the reputation from his peers as a tireless worker and relentless recruiter.
 His passion for the student-athlete perfectly mirrors the Bobcat Athletics’ drive for comprehensive excellence – academically, athletically and socially.
 Expect Hardin’s program to excel in all aspects of the student-athlete experience.
 His focus is on finding “winning guys” on and off the court.